raziel2001au/dgx-trellis2/README.md

 conda deactivate
 ```

-Start the Gradio web app:
+Start the Gradio web app (which will also download the required models):
 ```
 ./start.sh
 ```